The Loyalists’ Disloyalty: The Case of Zimri Armstrong, Part 2

 Although Loyalists experienced great losses and hardships, none of the Jarvis’s experienced the betrayal that Armstrong experienced.

-. in Claims and Memorials.
-The On-line Institute for Advanced Loyalist Studies
+Memorial of Samuel Jarvis of New York in Claims and Memorials.
+The On-line Institute for Advanced Loyalist Studies.

 Isabelle Goguen is a student researcher for the Microforms Unit at the Harriet Irving Library.
 She is a graduate of UNBSJ with a Bachelor of Arts degree in English and History with a minor in Psychology.